chiefdeploy/chief/README.md

   <img alt="GitHub Release Date" src="https://img.shields.io/github/v/release/chiefdeploy/chief?sort=date&display_name=release">
 </p>

-> This repo is very messy, I'm currently working on cleaning it up.

 Chief is a deployment platform that allows you to deploy your apps and services to any cloud provider.

 ## Installation